mitchellhillman/mitchellhillman/README.md

 - MySQL

 ### Front End Developer
-**Venveo**
+#### Venveo
-- Feb 2012 - May 2013 · 1 yr 4 mos
+_Feb 2012 - May 2013 · 1 yr 4 mos_

-I expertly transformed static designs into flawlessly precise HTML/CSS code, specifically tailored for use as CMS themes.
+I transformed static designs into flawlessly precise HTML/CSS code, specifically tailored for use as CMS themes.

 ### Freelance Web Development

-Through engaging in numerous personal and freelance projects, I have cultivated a comprehensive understanding of various web technologies.
+Through numerous personal and freelance projects, I have cultivated a comprehensive understanding of various web technologies.

 - Ruby on Rails
 - Laravel